-For the dressing I used an Anaheim chili, pumpkin seeds, garlic, cotija cheese, cilantro and mayo along with some salt, pepper and olive oil.
+For the dressing I used an Anaheim chili, pumpkin seeds, garlic, cotija cheese, cilantro and mayo.
+I mixed that, along with some salt, pepper and olive oil.
 I purchased my roasted pepitas (pumpkin seeds) from Trader Joes.
 If you can only find the pepitas raw you can roast them yourself.
 Just put them in a dry pan over medium heat.
 Stir or shake them as they will burn easily.
 In just a few minutes they will start to pop and puff up and then they are roasted.

-Then add in your cilantro.
+And then add in the cilantro.

 This dressing is delicious on any kind of salad.
 Just keep it in a jar in your refrigerator.
 I rarely buy store bought dressing because homemade dressing is just so easy to make and so much better.